What is Myofascial Decompression and Instrument Assisted Soft Tissue Mobilization?

 What does Out-of-Network mean?

-Surf and Shore PT is an Out-of-Network clinic due to our treatment philosophy.
+Surf and Shore Performance Center is an Out-of-Network clinic due to our treatment philosophy.
 We believe in providing the highest standard of care which involves one-on-one treatments with a Doctor of Physical Therapy and no oversight and treatment limitations by insurance companies that are throwing darts at a board to decide number of treatment sessions you need.
-Number of visits are not based on Physical Therapist or Physician recommendations unless they are directly paid by the insurance companies.
+In a traditional Physical Therapy setting the Number of visits you receive are not based on Physical Therapist recommendations or Physician referral but are dictated by the insurance companies.
 Many insurance Physical Therapy clinics are seeing 3 or more patients an hour per PT in order to make a profit due to the limited reimbursement and high insurance co-payments.
 Click here for more info.

 Can I submit for reimbursement from my insurance company for my out-of-pocket expenses?